mankah/Project-2/README.md

 ## Business Problem
-<Name of Company> wants to find a more efficient way to predict the price of a house in Seattle when doing its appraisals.
+$<Name of Company> wants to find a more efficient way to predict the price of a house in Seattle when doing its appraisals.
 We are tasked with making a model that will be the best at predicting the price of a house while limiting the predictions error.

 ## Data